Maui Coral Reefs: 7 Ways to Help

 |

-As a terrestrial species, it is easy for us humans to disconnect from the ocean environment and forget how necessary it is to our existence on this planet.
+As terrestrial species, humans are easily disconnected from the ocean environment and forget how essential it is to our existence on this planet.
 But you do not have to live near the ocean to protect it!
 If the collapse of coral reefs scares you, here is how you, as an individual, can help:

 2. Limit your consumption of PLASTIC, FISH, and MEAT